ronaldobutrus/VisualComputingRevison/source.md

 How can we make audio signals and images even?
 ### Answer
 Reflecting about n=0, canceling out purely imaginary, sine-related terms.
+### Question
 # 7. Sampling Theory
-### Question
 What is sampling?
 ### Answer
-Capturing the value of a function at specific points?
+Capturing the value of a function at specific points.
 ### Question
 What do we use to reconstruct the original continuous signal from samples?
 ### Answer